 My dissertation broadly follows the history of youth institutionalization and eugenics in Michigan from the mid-19th century through the present.
 I trace this history through the Coldwater Training School and the Wayne County Training School, youth facilities built for “trainable” delinquent, poor, and/or orphaned adolescents.

-I manage the Sterilization and Social Justice Lab which has primarily focused on California’s eugenic sterilization program but is now expanding to include North Carolina, Iowa, and Michigan.
+I am part of the Sterilization and Social Justice Lab which has primarily focused on California’s eugenic sterilization program but is now expanding to include North Carolina, Iowa, and Michigan.

-In my free time, I love spending time with my infant child, dog, partner, niblings (gender neutral word for nieces & nephews), and my extended chosen family.
+In my free time, I love spending time with my child, dog, partner, niblings, and my extended chosen family.